 The most confusing query seems to be, “When does one remove one’s cover?”
 The answer is quite simple.
-It is okay to remove your cover when entering the church or funeral home unless you are a pallbearer or a member of the honour guard, or a colour guard.
+It is okay to remove your cover when entering the church or funeral home unless you are a pallbearer or a member of the honor guard, or a color guard.
 They must wear their hats at all times.
 Others can don their respective hats once they step outside.

 Another question that is repeatedly enquired about is if one should salute the casket inside with their hats or without them.
 The protocol is kind of self-contradictory here: One shouldn’t wear their hats inside, but can’t salute if they’re not wearing their hats.
 The best is to salute the casket first, with your hat on and then take it off.
 A statement comes from David Reichardt of the Long Beach Fire Department, California, addresses the problem:

 “I had been trained to remove my hat once I was inside.
 But, it is not civil to salute if you are not wearing your ceremonial hat.
 From experience, I can say that, when one proceeds towards the coffin of the martyred fellow marshall, one should pause, dedicate a prayer, don their hats, give a sharp salute, followed by lowering the salute slowly.
 Then one should turn and go back to their respective seats, removing their hats after they’re seated in their place of assembly.”